-The Exchange proposes to amend Rule 7.31 to (1) permit certain non-routable order types to be designated to cancel if they would be displayed at a price other than their limit price; (2) allow ALO Orders to be designated as non-displayed; (3) permit ALO Orders to be entered in any size; (4) modify the handling of orders designated with the Non-Display Remove Modifier and eliminate the use of the Non-Display Remove Modifier for MPL-ALO Orders; and (5) allow MPL Orders to trade at either the midpoint or their limit price and eliminate the "No Midpoint Execution" Modifier.
+The Exchange proposes to amend Rule 7.31 to (1) permit certain non-routable order types to be designated to cancel if they would be displayed at a price other than their limit price; (2) allow ALO Orders to be designated as non-displayed; (3) permit ALO Orders to be entered in any size; (4) introduce the Non-Display Remove and Proactive if Locked/Crossed Modifiers; and (5) allow MPL Orders to trade at either the midpoint or their limit price.
+The Exchange also proposes additional clarifying and conforming changes as discussed herein.